Staffbase/github-action-jira-release-tagging/README.md

-# Jira Release annotator
+# Jira Release Annotator

 ## Description

-A Github action that uses a tag name and a list of Issue-IDs and updates their release-tag on JIRA using the JIRA-API.
+A GitHub action that uses a tag name and a list of Issue-IDs and updates their release-tag on JIRA using the JIRA-API.

----

 ## Usage